Overview

 Error Handling

 Frame.js provides several types of errors that reflect the validity of each field.
 These errors can be accessed through the errors key in the payload.
-For more information, see the change event section.
+For more information, see the Card element change event section.

 Error handling typically occurs within the change event, which indicates field validity as values change.
 The following error types are available: